jvverde/MarpaX-xPathLike/README.md

      })->getvalues();
      # @values3 = ({fruit => 'bananas'})

-The compile method receives a pQuery string, compiles it and returns a Data::pQuery::Data object.
+The compile method receives a xPathLike string, compiles it and returns a Data::xPathLike::Data object.
 This is the prefered method to run the same query over several data-structures.

 ### data(dataRef)

-    my $data = Data::pQuery->data({
+    my $data = Data::xPathLike->data({
            food => {
                    fruit => 'bananas',
                    vegetables => 'unions'